mohd-afeef-badri/psd/joss/paper.md

        dt   = 0.001   ;  // Time step
 ```

-The simulation is executed using the parallel solver with the specified number of `MPI`-processes:
+The simulation is executed using the parallel solver with the specified number of `MPI` processes:

 ```
 PSD_Solve -np 6144 Main.edp